Aguas Zarcas: Geography

 It is located at an elevation range of 100 to 2100 meters above sea level.

-This great variation of altitude is due to the fact that in the South of the district are the mountain foothills of the Central Mountain Range, whereas in a northerly direction, the territory follows a clear descent towards the plains of San Carlos.
+This great variation of altitude is because in the South of the district are the mountain foothills of the Central Mountain Range, whereas in a northerly direction, the territory follows a clear descent towards the plains of San Carlos.

 It is located in the northern region of the country.
 It borders the districts of Cutris to the north, La Palmera to the west, Pital and Venice to the east.
 While to the south it borders with the canton of Sarchí.

 Its head, the city of Aguas Zarcas, from where it has an excellent view of the hills of the Juan Castro Blanco National Park, is located 16.6 km (30 minutes) NE of Quesada, and 88.4 km (2 hours 20 minutes) to the NW of San José the capital of the nation.

 Demographics

 For the 2011 census, Aguas Zarcas had a population of 20,239 inhabitants making it the second most populated district in the canton.